Manuals

 This user manual applies to ScaleAQ fish farming pens delivered within the requirements for NS9415:2021 and NYTEK23.

-The guiding principle behind our success has been the combination of the flexibility of high density polyethylene plastic and strong steel, with the focus on the interaction between the moorings and pen collar to spread the strain throughout the entire structure.
-A major design feature of our pens is the integrated energy-distribution system.
+The guiding principle behind our success has been the combination of the flexibility of high density polyethylene plastic and strong steel, with the focus on the interaction between the moorings and pen to spread the strain throughout the entire structure.
+A major design feature of our pens is the integrated load bearing system.

 2. Description of the pen and its components